blue-build/modules/modules/gschema-overrides/README.md

 ## Usage

-To use this module, you need to include your gschema.override file(s) in this location:
+To use this module, you need to include your gschema.override file(s) in this location (make folder if it doesn't exist):

-`/usr/share/glib-2.0/schemas`
+`config/gschema-overrides`

 Then you need to include those file(s) in recipe file, like in example configuration.

-It is highly recommended to use `z1-` prefix before your gschema.override name, to ensure that your changes are going to be applied.
+It is highly recommended to use `zz1-` prefix before your gschema.override name, to ensure that your changes are going to be applied.

-Also don't forget to rename your file(s) too with this prefix in `/usr/share/glib-2.0/schemas`.
+Also don't forget to rename your file(s) too with this prefix in `config/gschema-overrides`.

 ## Creating gschema.override files